World's safest city for 2019 revealed

 (CNN) — What makes the perfect city break?
 A trip to a museum or three, visiting the landmark sites, trying out all the local delicacies, kicking back in the evening at a local bar?

-Whatever your criteria, one thing's for certain -- you want to go somewhere where you feel safe and secure.
+Whatever your criteria, one thing's for certain -- you want to travel somewhere where you feel safe and secure.
 Topping the list is Tokyo.
 The most populated metropolis on Earth earns a score of 92.0 out of a possible 100.
 Singapore is hot on its heels in second place with 91.5 and another Japanese metropolis, Osaka, is third, with 90.9.
 No big shocks there, these cities also made up the top three in the two previous SCI rankings, conducted in 2015 and 2017.
 European cities including Amsterdam -- busy fighting overtourism issues -- and Copenhagen, known for its picturesque waterside houses and laid back "hygge" lifestyle, also made the top 10, at number four and number eight respectively.

 The only US city to hit the top 10 was capital Washington DC (number 7), although Chicago just missed out, coming in at number 11.